Resident-Fortress/FunnyCproject/README.md

 # FunnyCproject
 Just made it for the funnies.
 No real goal here.
-Mainly used to practice C, C++, and C#
+Mainly used to practice C, C++, and C#.
+Everything will be updated upstream with Azure DevOps and then downstream to GitHub.